Lee Baker | Painter

 Lee paints mostly in oils in the Impressionist style because of the richness and depth afforded by that medium.
 She loves to capture the beauty of light on subject matter that evokes memories and smiles through her artistic expression.
 When not in her studio, Lee loves to travel and be inspired by the world around her, especially France and Italy.

 Visit her website at leebakerfineart.com.

 Artist statement: Communicating with color, joy and grace

 Carriage House Gallery

 Herb Lewis, a retired engineer, has a passion for gardening and birding and a joy for sharing his knowledge and experiences.
-Herb shares his success and techniques for attracting birds through presentations, workshops and training events.
+Herb shares his success and techniques for attracting birds through presentations, workshops, and training events.
 His birding interest has expanded into the establishment of the Lewis Birding Trail at the Huntsville Botanical Garden.
-These birds were photographed at the Garden.
+The photos on display were taken at the Garden.

 Throughout the Garden